 SOCIAL AND ECONOMIC CONDITIONS Higher education levels are associated with better health outcomes.

-Adult educational attainment Mott Haven and Melrose has the highest percentage of adults who have not completed high school (45%) and the lowest percentage of adults who have college degrees (14%) in all of NYC.
+Adult educational attainment One in six adults in Morrisania and Crotona has a college degree, but over one-third of adults have not completed high school.

-Income Living in poverty limits healthy lifestyle choices and makes it difficult to access health care and resources that can promote health and prevent illness.
+Income Living in poverty limits healthy lifestyle choices and makes it difficult to access health care and resources that promote health and prevent illness.
 Unemployment and unaffordable housing are also closely associated with poverty and poor health.
-About one in six Mott Haven and Melrose adults ages 16 and older is unemployed, and 59% of residents spend more than 30% of their monthly gross income on rent.
-43% of Mott Haven and Melrose resident Melrose residents live below the Federal Poverty Level; it is the third-poorest neighborhood in NYC.
+One in five Morrisania and Crotona adults ages 16 and older is unemployed, the highest unemployment rate in the city.
+Sixty-one percent of residents spend more than 30% of their monthly gross income on rent.
+One way to consider the effect of income on health is by comparing death rates among neighborhoods.
+Assuming that the death rates from the five neighborhoods with the highest incomes are achievable in Morrisania and Crotona, it is estimated that 52% of deaths could have been averted. conomic stres S Morrisania and Crotona Best-performing community district Bronx NYC Poverty 44% (RANKS 1 ST) 6% Tottenville and Great Kills (RANKS 59 Th) 31% 21% Unemployment 20% (RANKS 1 st) 5% Greenwich Village and Soho & Financial District (RANKS 58 ^m) 16% 11% Rent burden 61% (RANKS 5 TH) 37% Greenwich Village and Soho & Financial District (RANKS 58 th) 58% 51% 44% of residents of Morrisania and Crotona live below the Federal Poverty Level; it is the poorest neighborhood in the city.
 The six highest-poverty neighborhoods in NYC are in the Bronx.
-One way to consider the effect of income on health is by comparing death rates among neighborhoods.
-Assuming that the death rates from the five neighborhoods with the highest incomes are achievable in Mott Haven and Melrose, it is estimated that 46% of deaths could have been averted.
-Economic stress Mott Haven and Melrose Best-performing community district Bronx NYC Poverty 43% (RANKS 3 RD) 6% Tottenville and Great Kills (RANKS 59 TH) 31% 21% Unemployment 16% (RANKS 8 TH) 5% Greenwich Village and Soho & Financial District (RANKS 58 ^m) 16% 11% Rent burden 59% (RANKS 11 TH) 37% Greenwich Village and Soho & Financial District (RANKS 58 th) 58% 51%

-SOCIAL AND ECONOMIC CONDITIONS

-Child and adolescent health are a signal of a community's current well-being and potential.
+SOCIAL AND ECONOMIC CONDITIONS Child and adolescent health are a signal of a community's current well-being and potential.
 People who are incarcerated have higher rates of mental illness, drug and alcohol addiction and other health conditions.
 Non-fatal assault hospitalizations capture the consequences of community violence.
 Children and adolescents The littlest New Yorkers all deserve the same opportunities for health.
-But in Mott Haven and Melrose, preterm births, a key driver of infant death, are 60% higher than in Midtown, the teen birth rate is almost twice the city average, and the percentage of students who miss 20 or more school days is seventh-highest in the city.
+In Morrisania and Crotona, the rate of preterm births, a key driver of infant death, is higher than the overall NYC rate, the teen birth rate is almost twice the city average, and the percentage of elementary school students who miss 20 or more school days is fourth-highest in the city.